-I need to introduce you to a woman named Judie, who is an incredible example of how making a difference for others can directly improve the quality of your life.
+I want to introduce you to a woman named Judie, who is an incredible example of how making a difference for others can directly improve the quality of your life.

-Judie is in her 70s now, but 30 years ago, when her three sons were finally off to elementary school, she found herself with some time on her hands.
+As of 2010 Judie was in her 70s, but 30 years ago, when her three sons were finally off to elementary school, she found herself with some time on her hands.
 She decided to fill that time by volunteering for a local hospice group.
 She figured, Why not?
 The experience would get her out of the house and be a way to help someone in need.

 She holds a vivid memory of her first patient, a 38-year-old woman named Mia.
 Mia’s husband was dying of brain cancer, and she needed help caring for her small children—reading to them, playing games, cooking meals and being their friend.

 Over the eight years that Judie volunteered for hospice, she observed many tragedies but always one common theme: There are so many people in this world who just want someone—anyone—to be there.

 That first experience with Mia’s children never left Judie.
 When an adult dies, everyone is attentive to the parent while the children are often forgotten.

 So her next move was to volunteer as a counselor at a bereavement center for children.
 There is no question that once you tap into the power of being there for someone in need, it never leaves you.
 On her 70th birthday (after having cared for her now-deceased husband), Judie took a trip to Vietnam.
 On her way there, she passed through Cambodia.
 She was captivated by the temples, the people and the history.
 But it was the children who really captured her heart.
 Everywhere she turned there were children in need.
 She learned about an organization called the Cambodian Living Arts (CLA), teaching children the arts that were all but lost in the genocide by the Khmer Rouge.